XeRi-PL/XeRi-Coin/Readme.md

 <h2 align="center">Terms of service</h2><br>

-1. XeRi-Coins ("XRQ's") are earned by miners with a process called mining.<br/>
+1. XeRi-Coins ("XRQC's") are earned by miners with a process called mining.<br/>
 2. Mining is described as using ???????? algorithm , in which finding a correct result to a mathematical problem gives the miner a reward.<br/>
 3. Mining can be officially done using CPUs, AVR boards (e.g. Arduino boards), Single-board computers (e.g. Raspberry Pi boards), ESP32/8266 boards with the usage of official miners (other officially allowed miners are described in the upper part of README).<br/>
 4. Mining on GPUs, FPGAs and other high-efficiency hardware is allowed, but using only the `EXTREME` mining difficulty.<br/>